ScottKirvan/Unreal-Visual-Pinball/README.md

 - dev - development branch - potentially unstable or buggy

 ## Known Issues
-found a crash:  you can right-click on the pinmame dmd window and stop emulation from there - ue crashes at that point - we may need to check that pController pointer to see if it still has a running game.
+found a crash:  you can right-click on the pinmame dmd window and stop emulation from there - If the game is running in editor, ue will crashes - we may need to check that pController pointer to see if it still has a running game.
 That pointer is valid for some use when emulation is off, but I'm not sure how we can ensure emulation is active.

 ## Current project